theengs/gateway/docs/participate/support.md

 # Supporting the project

 If you like the project and/or use it, please consider supporting us.
-It can be done in different ways:
+You can do this in different ways:
 * Helping others in the [community](https://github.com/theengs/gateway/discussions)
 * [Contribute](development) to the [code](https://github.com/theengs/gateway) or the documentation,
 * Buy devices, boards or parts from the [compatible web site](https://compatible.openmqttgateway.com), the devices and parts linked use affiliated links,